-France can take another step closer to a Six Nations Grand Slam on Saturday as they face Scotland at Murrayfield in a top of the table clash.
+France will aim to take another step closer to a Six Nations Grand Slam today as they face Scotland at Murrayfield in a top-of-the-table clash.

-Les Bleus have been head and shoulders above the competition so far this season.
-They are the only team still unbeaten, and lead the standings by four points ahead of this, their penultimate match.
+Les Bleus have been head and shoulders above the competition so far this year.
+They are the only team left still unbeaten, and lead the standings by four points ahead of their penultimate match.

-They batted Italy aside before the fallow week break having previously dispatched Wales and Ireland, conceding just 34 points in the process.
-With a first Grand Slam since 2022 now just 160 minutes away, they will be keen to inflict similar misery on the Tartan Army.
+They batted Italy aside before the fallow week break having previously dispatched both Wales and Ireland, conceding just 34 points in the process.
+With a first Grand Slam since 2022 now just 160 minutes away, they will be keen to inflict similar misery on Scotland.

 The results of this enigmatic Scotland team make for interesting reading.
-They were beaten away at Italy on opening day and brushed with disaster as they edged an improved Wales by just three points before the fallow week, with those results coming either side of a swashbuckling Calcutta Cup defeat of England.
+They were beaten away by Italy on opening weekend and brushed with disaster as they edged an improved Wales by just three points before the fallow week, with those results coming either side of a swashbuckling Calcutta Cup defeat of England.

-Gregor Robertson’s side seem willing and able to rise to a challenge, though, and will enjoy the backing of their raucous home support as they look to upset one of world rugby’s most in-form sides.
+Gregor Townsend’s side seem willing and able to rise to a challenge, though, and will enjoy the backing of their raucous home support as they look to upset one of world rugby’s most formidable sides.

 Scotland vs France date, kick-off time and venue

-Scotland vs France takes place on Saturday March 7, 2026, at Edinburgh’s Murrayfield Stadium.
+Scotland vs France in the Six Nations takes place today, Saturday March 7, 2026 at Murrayfield Stadium in Edinburgh.

 How to watch Scotland vs France

-TV channel: In the UK, Scotland vs France is being shown live and free to air on BBC1, with coverage beginning at 1pm GMT ahead of a 2.10pm kick-off.
+TV channel: In the UK, Scotland vs France is being shown live and free to air on BBC One, with coverage beginning at 1pm GMT.

-Live stream: Fans can also watch the game live online via the iPlayer website and app, which is available to those with a valid TV license.
+Live stream: Fans can watch the game live online via the BBC iPlayer website and app, plus the BBC Sport website.

 Scotland vs France team news